When inbound leads come a calling, you need a way to route them to your reps.

 That’s where lead routing software comes in.

-Both Chili Piper and LeanData allow companies to route and assign inbound leads to the appropriate rep based on the criteria you set.
+Both Chili Piper and LeanData let you route and assign inbound leads to the appropriate rep

-However, when comparing Chili Piper vs LeanData, it’s clear there are key differences, and reasons you might choose one over the other.
+But if you’re comparing Chili Piper vs LeanData, there are key differences and reasons you might choose one over the other.

 We’ll break down how each tool performs in different criteria.

 Chili Piper is your best choice if you’re looking for an intuitive and affordable way to route any object in Salesforce to the appropriate rep. Since it’s easy to use, you don’t have to be certified in the platform to get started.